 Seasonal Extremes

 Seasonal extremes in snowfall also highlight Lancaster's variable winter weather.
-The highest single-season snowfall recorded in recent decades occurred during the 2014-2015 winter season, with approximately 120 inches.
+The highest single-season snowfall recorded in recent years occurred during the 2014-2015 winter season, with approximately 120 inches.
 Conversely, the lowest recorded snowfall in a single season was just 45 inches during the 2011-2012 winter.
 These extremes illustrate the significant fluctuations in snowfall Lancaster can experience from year to year.
 For more information on seasonal snowfall records, visit Weather Underground.

 Community Impact